Software Developers working together at a software development company

 The timeline for acquiring a quality team, onboarding, and developing the software will take much longer than working with a software development company.
 If the project has a tight timeline, this may crunch the selection time, causing you to hire resources that may not be the ideal fit for the team in order to deliver results.

-And the cost is a big factor.
+Cost is always a big factor.
 The average salary for hiring a software engineer is nearly $100,000 according to Glassdoor, with UX, UI and project/product managers not far behind.
 This doesn’t take into consideration overhead—typically +25% of salary per employee.
 This makes the actual cost of a $100,000 employee closer to $125,000.

 To have a successful development team, a cross-functional team is needed, and this cost accumulates.